AaronKutch/keyboard_layout/README.md

 https://www.reddit.com/r/KeyboardLayouts/comments/176nm6u/i_made_a_program_to_find_a_new_class_of/

-The board I found likes to converge on the general layout of https://github.com/rdavison/graphite-layout.
-Note that my cost function has issues with sfbs, I had to manually freeze some keys and mirror the vowels.

 This is designed for a 42 key ortholinear keyboard with a little column stagger.

-Edit 10/25/2023:
+Edit 10/31/2023:
 After some real world experience and adjustments, I have settled on
 ```
-J  B L D V W   ) ; O U Y  Alt
+J  B L D V W   ? ?
+U O Y  Alt
 Q  N R T S P   .
-H A E I  Enter
+I E A H  Enter
-Z  M K G F C   _ , X ( /  Ctrl
+Z  M K G F C   ? , ?
+X /  Ctrl
 Tab Space M1   M2 Shift BackSpace
 ```
-where the parenthesis could be replaced if they are not as important to you (note that I placed the right parenthesis where it is because modern editors automatically type it when typing the left one, and it leads to the nice layout where the most common separators are all orthogonal to the right index).
+where the `?` spots can be customized according to common special keys for your workflow.
+The top right `?` could be the QMK repeat key, but in programming I find it to be rarely be used and instead use `'`, `_`, `:`, and `;` for the special spots, in order.
 The bottom row goes on the thumb keys.
-For boards where there are only two thumb keys on each side, the tab and backspace can be moved, leaving the space, shift, and two modifiers.
-For boards without the extra pinky columns, just J, Q, Z, and the usual modifiers need to be rehomed, which could be done as chords on the corners like MK, VW, FC, "_,", and "(/" which are rare.
+For boards where there are only two thumb keys on each side, the tab and backspace can be moved to `?` spots, leaving the space, shift, and two modifiers.
+For boards without the extra pinky columns, just J, Q, Z, and the usual modifiers need to be rehomed, which could be put on the `?` spots or be done as chords on the corners like MK, VW, FC, upper left "??", and "X/" which are rare.

+I believe the left half to be close to optimal, but there are some alternate choices for the right half, such as mirroring to be similar to https://github.com/rdavison/graphite-layout.
+I found through experience that the `H` was better on the pinky than `I`.
+My layout has the advantage of being able to fast inwards roll all "you..." and "...ould..." sequences.

 The other layers are a design space that needs tuning.
 My current idea is that holding one or the other modifier or both leads to activating one of three other layers.
 Releasing goes back to the previous layer, so that every layer is the quickest movement away from each other layer.